haiyuan-yu-lab/3D-Viralhuman-Web/README.md

-# 3D-Viralhuman-Web
+# 3D ViralHuman Interactome Web Server
-Django Web Server source code
+Source code for the Django Web Server, data is not included.
+The running server site is: \ref{https://3d-viralhuman.yulab.org}https://3d-viralhuman.yulab.org/